devodii/devodii/README.md

 ### Tech stack 🛠️
 I'm opened to learning new technologies if need be, but here are the ones that i feel very comfortable with.
 <br />
-React/Next.js, React Native/Expo, Typescript, Express/Nest.js, SQL/PostgreSQL, Drizzle/Prisma/TypeORM, MongoDB, Storybook JS,
+React/Next.js, React Native/Expo, Typescript, Express/Nest.js, SQL/PostgreSQL, Supabase, Drizzle/Prisma/TypeORM, MongoDB, Storybook JS,

 Feel free to send an email to emmanuelodii80@gmail.com if you'd like us to work together 🤩